natbox/laserDeburring/readme.md

 # Ray tracing
-`Presetting of deburring in a two dimensional optochemical space by OpenFOAM`
+`Presetting of deburring/welding in a two dimensional optochemical space by OpenFOAM`